Improving multiple-try Metropolis with local balancing: Performance during the convergence phase

 We acknowledge that the scenario limits the scope of the analysis.
+Note that, in \autoref{sec:proofs_upper_bound_acc}, we provide a result which is less precise, but which holds under weaker assumptions.
+With the result provided in \autoref{sec:proofs_upper_bound_acc}, we cannot conduct an analysis as thorough as that performed below.
+The assumptions are essentially that $U := - \log \pi$ is strongly convex and $L$-smooth, instead of assuming that the target density factorizes into a product of normal densities.
 The factorization assumption has a long history in analysis of MCMC, especially in the scaling-limit literature where it is a standard assumption (see, e.g., \cite{roberts1997weak}, \cite{roberts1998optimal}, \cite{bedard2007weak}, \cite{bedard2012scaling}, \cite{durmus2017opimal} and \cite{GAGNON201932}).
 The factorization is an important structural limitation which implies independence of the random variables.
-The normal assumption can be justified in Bayesian large-sample and regular scenarios \citep{schmon2021optimal}, but it is an important limitation as well.
+The normal assumption can be justified in Bayesian large-sample regimes where the models are regular enough\footnote{Models that are regular enough are those which satisfy regularity conditions; see \cite{schmon2021optimal} for more details.} \citep{schmon2021optimal}, but it is an important limitation as well.
 We thus expect the results to be informative at least when MTM is used to sample from a posterior distribution resulting from a large data set ($n \gg d$) and a regular model, provided that the model parameters are \textit{a posteriori} weakly dependent.
 The same scenario will be considered for the scaling-limit analysis in \autoref{sec:scaling_convergence}.

 We now present the result in which we use the notation $\alpha_{\text{ideal}}$ for the acceptance probability in the ideal MH scheme.